 Phishing attacks are an extremely common way hackers can gain access to your businesses’ sensitive or confidential information.
 In fact, 74% of organizations in the United States experienced a successful phishing attack.
-Additionally, Google has registered 2,145,013 phishing sites as of Jan 17, 2021.
-This is up from 1,690,000 on Jan 19, 2020 (up 27% over 12 months).
+Additionally, millions of harmful site warnings are being reported every month and continue to grow as we adopt digitization in today’s society.

 While vishing has historically been less of a threat than phishing attacks, these have also been on the rise.
-54% of organizations encountered vishing attacks (phishing by telephone) in 2020.
-But what is the difference between phishing attacks and vishing attacks?
+54% of organizations encountered vishing attacks (phishing by telephone), but what is the difference between phishing, smishing, and vishing attacks?
 The method of delivery, of course.
-Let’s explore some additional key difference between the two, and how you can protect yourself and your business.
+Let’s explore some key differences between the three, and how you can protect yourself and your business.

 What is Phishing?

 A phishing attack is when fraudulent emails are sent to your account.
 These oftentimes appear to come from a reputable company.
 The goal of these phishing emails is to get users to click malicious links or download infected attachments – allowing hackers to steal confidential information.

 Phishing attacks begin when recipients begin to trust hackers.
 This provides accurate information about the recipient’s company, address, or even coworkers’ names.
 Then they set the bait.
 Phishing attacks end when the hacker springs the trap.

 The most popular type of phishing attack utilizes the fake invoice technique.
 Like many phishing attacks, this scam utilizes fear tactics, pressuring the recipient to submit a payment for goods or services they have never ordered or received.
 Finance departments are obvious targets for this kind of attack, although there are many potential victims that can be duped.